danielkunin/Deeplearning-Visualizations/article/optimization.md

 ### Example 1: House price prediction

-Say your task is to predict the price of houses $y \in \mathbb{R}y∈R$ based on features such as floor area, number of bedrooms, and ceiling height.
-The loss function can be summarized by the sentence:
+Say your task is to predict the price of houses $y \in \mathbb{R}$ based on features such as floor area, number of bedrooms, and ceiling height.
+The squared loss function can be summarized by the sentence:

 >Given a set of house features, the square of the difference between your prediction and the actual price should be as small as possible.

-You define the loss function as
+This loss function is

 $$\mathcal{L} = ||y-\hat{y}||_2^2$$